-The Systems Change Lab platform (https://www. systemschangelab.org) focuses on three key goals: mitigating climate change, protecting biodiversity, and advancing equity.
-In their latest assessment reports, the world's most authoritative bodies on climate change and biodiversity find that limiting global temperature rise to 1.5 degrees Celsius (°C) above preindustrial levels, halting biodiversity loss, and ensuring just transitions will require systems change (IPCC 2022a; IPBES 2019).
+The Systems Change Lab platform (systemschangelab.org) focuses on three key goals: mitigating climate change, protecting biodiversity, and advancing equity.
+In their latest assessment reports, the world's most authoritative bodies on climate change and biodiversity find that limiting global temperature rise to 1.5°C above preindustrial levels, halting biodiversity loss, and ensuring just transitions will require systems change (IPCC 2022; IPBES 2019).

 On the Systems Change Lab platform, we identify key global systems that must transform, the most critical shifts needed within each system, and targets that must be achieved for those shifts to be successful (Figure 1).
-We assess progress toward the global targets using relevant indicators and datasets, and if there are sufficient data we categorize recent efforts toward the targets as on track, off track, well off track, or wrong direction.
+We assess progress toward the global targets using relevant indicators and datasets, and if there is sufficient data we categorize recent efforts toward the targets as Right Direction and on Track, Right Direction but off Track, Right Direction but Well off Track, Right Direction but No Target, or Wrong Direction.